INCIS: Project Team

 The INCIS Project Team went through many changes throughout its life.
 In 1991 the initial team consisted of senior New Zealand Police personnel plus Martyn Carr (Project Manager) and David Cittadini (Technology Architect), then senior consultants with Price Waterhouse New Zealand.
 This team completed an initial review of INCIS and lead the project through the initial Scoping Study, the Business Case, the Request for Information (RFI), Request for Tender (RFT) and initial Business Plan stages.
 This team lead the project up to the point before IBM was selected as the prime contractor.
 During this time Martyn Carr and David Cittadini left Price Waterhouse to form their own technology advisory company, called Sapphire Technology Limited (Sapphire).
 In August 1994 Sapphire ceased to be engaged by the Police and Martyn Carr ceased to be Project Manager and David Cittadini ceased to be the Technology Architect.
 This action was taken so that uniformed police personnel could lead all major aspects of the project; this was seen to be very important by police senior management.
 This major change in key Project Team personnel took place before IBM was selected as the Prime Contractor.
-Sapphire provided a "warts and all" report detailing a number of significant business and technical risks with the INCIS project and recommended that these must resolved before Police committed to IBM and to the future of the INCIS Project.
-The Police Sponsor decided that these could be overcome during the project itself and the contract with IBM was duly signed on September 1994.
+Sapphire provided a "warts and all" report detailing a number of significant business and technical risks with the INCIS project and recommended that these must be resolved before Police committed to IBM and to the future of the INCIS Project.
+The Police Sponsor decided that these could be overcome during the project itself and the contract with IBM was duly signed in September 1994.
 By this time Police Superintendent Tony Crewdson was now Project Manager for the project.
 From this date onwards the INCIS Project Team continued to evolve and change considerably over the life of the project.